Step 29 – Deceased Estate Administration Guide

 - does not provide the same level of flexibility and protection of assets as a testamentary trust set-up as part of the Will.
 This means that the Beneficiaries are entitled to the assets in the trust and once children of the deceased person turn 18 years of age could wind-up the trust and transfer their assets out, hence diminishing possible tax benefits; and

 - Cannot hold assets worth more than the Beneficiaries of the trust would have received by law if the deceased person died Intestate, that is without a Will.

-To understand how much Beneficiaries may likely receive by law, refer to Step 34 – Finalise & Distribute the Deceased Estate and return to this Step to determine if a post-death testamentary trust is something you should discuss further with one of simplyEstate’s Trusted Partners listed on the right or below.
+To understand how much Beneficiaries may likely receive by law, refer to Step 34 – Finalisation & Distribution of Estate to Beneficiaries and return to this Step to determine if a post-death testamentary trust is something you should discuss further with one of simplyEstate's Trusted Partners listed on the right or below.